KUL-RSDA/documentation/LIS/LIS_on_HPC.md

-Edit according to (a), when running on Thinking, edit according to (b) when running on Genius or Breniac, and edit according to (c) when running on Hortense.
+Edit according to (a), when running on Thinking, edit according to (b) when running on Genius or Breniac, and edit according to (c) when running on Hortense (no update for LDT yet).
 You may want/need to add some optional software here (e.g. CMEM, CRTM).

 **IMPORTANT notes** when running ./configure:
 * LDT needs to be compiled **without the GeoTIFF** option.